P2PLearning/DSA/homeworks/README.md

 # How to submit my homework?

+Creates a pull request (PR) for a homework

 Put your code in a file with format: *FirstName-LastName.java*, for example, Hien-To.java.

 Put your file under the corresponding folder: *homeworks/week[i]/FirstName-LastName.java*